 Especially impressive during a higher than usual ocean swell, this is a great place to explore, beachcomb and birdwatch.
 Snorkeling is excellent during calm conditions.
+The nicest coastline and wetlands are found west of the light tower up the beach.
 This area has a greater than normal crime risk due to the isolation.

 This scenic section on Providenciales is comprised of two protected areas side by side: the Northwest Point Marine Natural Park, and Northwest Point Pond Nature Reserve.
 The main points of interest here are the rugged rocky coastline (locally called “iron shore”), and small coves.
 Many different types of birds can be seen around here, such as Ospreys, Brown Pelicans and Terns.
 Northwest Point is an ideal place to spend an afternoon exploring some of the natural features of the Turks and Caicos.